ARMmbed/mbed_OS_API_Docs/docs/APIs/communication/network_sockets.md

 To allow efficient use of nonblocking operations, the socket classes provide an ``attach`` member function to register a callback on socket state changes.
 When the socket can successfully receive, send or accept, or when an error occurs, the system triggers a callback.
 It may call the callback spuriously without reason.

 The callback may be called in interrupt context and should not perform operations such as receiving and sending calls.
-Instead, take precautions accordingly and do not make any read or write calls until it is on a thread.
+Do not make any read or write calls until it is on a thread.